ayushthakur/MS-in-Data-Science/README.md

 # MS-in-Data-Science
-This is an attempt to abridge my lack of understanding in Data Science though MOOCs
+This is a list of MOOCs collated to make a MS in Data Science Course for people who don't want to fall into the trap of student loans and want to educate themselves